JROChub/power_house/docs/book_of_power.md

 11. In compliance audits, this book is admissible evidence.
 12. In regulatory hearings, the Anchor Echo ritual becomes showpiece.
 13. In training, each cadet must swear the following oath:
-14. “I will not permit entropy into my transcripts.”
+14. "I will not permit entropy into my transcripts."
-15. “I will not accept anchor mismatches.”
+15. "I will not accept anchor mismatches."
-16. “I will not fudge field arithmetic to save time.”
+16. "I will not fudge field arithmetic to save time."
-17. “I will not allow network nodes to broadcast unverified envelopes.”
+17. "I will not allow network nodes to broadcast unverified envelopes."
 18. The oath includes writing the three hex digests from Chapter I without error.
 19. After taking the oath, sign the compliance ledger.
 20. Provide version of this manual in organizational wiki.